dimforge/nphysics.org/docs/rigid_body_simulations_with_contacts.md

 * `ForceType::VelocityChange`: a direct velocity change that immediately adds $~f$ to the body part's velocity.

 !!!
 Note
     All forces applied to a body part are cleared during the next timestep.
-Therefore, a persistent force should be re-applied at each frame.
+Therefore a persistent force should be re-applied at each frame.

-Several methods part of the `Body` trait can be called in order to apply a force to a body part:
+Several methods of the `Body` trait can be called in order to apply a force to a body part:

 ```rust
 use nphysics2d::math::{Force, ForceType}; // For 2D